(UPDATED August 11, 2020 – Updated article with current information)

 Learn what changed for all LPNs in this video from the College of Licensed Practical Nurses of Alberta.
-This information is important for all LPNs, not just those who hold the Immunization Specialty authorization, and will guide LPNs in new expectations on their professional practice, including:
+This information is important for all LPNs, and will guide LPNs in new expectations on their professional practice, including:

 - Immunization Regulation Update